 Cycle or walk in the surroundings of Oudewater

 At the tourist office and information point in Oudewater, found at Leeuweringerstraat 10 in Oudewater, you can find fantastic cycling or walking routes from Oudewater to many beautiful destinations within the Utrecht and Green Heart regions.
-You can rent bikes in Oudewater via Fietsverhuur Oudewater; you can simply send them an email to see whether they have bikes available when you’re visiting.
+You can rent bikes in Oudewater via Haaksman Tweewielers in Oudewater; you can simply send them an email to see whether they have bikes available when you’re visiting.

 Stop for a bite or drink at a tea garden near Oudewater

 Sometimes, all you need is some food or a drink.
 And if you’re exploring the area by foot, bike or car, then you cannot miss Theetuin De Kwakel.
 It’s found in a beautiful location, add tasty food and drinks to that, and you’ve got the perfect place to relax.
-Keep in mind that this tea garden in the Utrecht Region is located at their road, so it says that it’s only allowed for local traffic, but as you’re headed to the tea garden, you’re all good.
+Keep in mind that this tea garden in the Utrecht Region is only opened during beautiful weather and it is located at their own road, so it says that it’s only allowed for local traffic, but as you’re headed to the tea garden, you’re all good.

 Visit Woerden and its cheese market